ktran0918/utils-mailer/README.md

 The email template is defined in `mail-template/mail-template.handlebars`.
 Nodemailer's configurations and Google API credentials are stored in `mail-config.js`.
 Utilities and roommates' information are stored in `shares-config.js`.

-The contents of `mail-config.js` and `shares-config.js` have been emptied for public.
-What remain are templates to be filled in by the user.
+NOTE: The real `mail-config.js` and `shares-config.js` files are not published because they contain personal credentials and contact information.
+Example files appended with `example` in the name are published instead.